Tyronezzz/Tyronezzz-calculus-solver/README.md

 # calculus-solver

 This project is used for solving derivitive problems.
+Now, it supports +, -, *, /, ^, sin, cos, ln operators.

 ## Design the structure
 Based on our data type, we build the program with some modules.
 - Expressions: parse the input string and output the Expression type.
-- Laws:
+- Laws: Give the derivitive laws.
 - Match: Match the current expression with the left hand side equation.
 If they are match, return a substitution list.
 - Printer: Print the data types.
 - Substitutions: Substitude the right hand side equation with the pairs in Subst.